 - misuse of prescription and non-prescription drugs

-- difficulty forming and maintaining relationships
+- difficulty forming and maintaining

 - curtailed education or employment opportunities

 Recovery from social phobia is possible with appropriate treatment.
 Depending on the individual, treatment options may include:

 Cognitive behaviour therapy aims to help people change the way they think, feel and behave in social situations.
 These techniques may help people to confront their fears.
 In time, people come to realise that others are unlikely to judge them harshly – and even if it does happen, they realise it’s not a major tragedy.
 They will also learn that they can exert some control and choice over their thoughts and feelings.

 - education about the nature of social anxiety